-In the three months ended March 31, 2022 and March 31, 2021, the external costs for our hemophilia B program were primarily related to the execution of our Phase III clinical trial.
-Up to the Closing of the CSL Behring Agreement in May 2021 we also incurred costs related to the preparation of the global regulatory submissions and for commercialization of the Product.
-We also incurred costs for Manufacturing Development.
-After the Closing, CSL Behring is responsible for the clinical and regulatory development and commercialization of the Product, with the Company managing the existing trials on behalf of CSL Behring.
-Direct research and development expenses related to clinical development incurred in the three months ended March 31, 2022 are presented net of reimbursements due from CSL Behring.
+In the nine months ended September 30, 2022 and September 30, 2021, the external costs for our hemophilia B program were primarily related to the execution of our Phase III clinical trial and Manufacturing Development.
+Up to the Closing of the CSL Behring Agreement in May 2021, we also incurred costs related to the preparation of the global regulatory submissions and to prepare for the commercialization of the Product.
+After the Closing, CSL Behring is responsible for the clinical and regulatory activities and commercialization of the Product, with the Company managing the existing trials on behalf of CSL Behring.
+Direct research and development expenses related to clinical development incurred in the nine months ended September 30, 2022 and September 30, 2021 are presented net of reimbursements due from CSL Behring.

-In the same period in 2021, we also incurred costs related to the long-term follow-up of patients in our Phase I/II clinical trial of AMT-060 and our Phase IIb clinical trial of etranacogene dezaparvovec.
+In the same periods in 2022 and 2021, we also incurred costs related to the long-term follow-up of patients in our Phase I/II clinical trial of AMT-060 and our Phase IIb clinical trial of etranacogene dezaparvovec.
 Our Phase IIb dose-confirmation study was initiated in January 2018 and dosing occurred in July and August 2018.
 Patients were dosed as part of our Phase I/II clinical trial of AMT-060 in 2015 and 2016.
+These costs are presented net of reimbursements due from CSL Behring.